zguesmi/PRENDICO/README.md

 ## Disaster API Overview

-The Disaster API, created using NestJS, is designed to provide responses and potential compensation in case of disasters, based on the user's geographic location.
-It utilizes external data sources to identify disasters and leverages cryptographic operations for security purposes.
+The Disaster API, built with NestJS, provides disaster-related responses and potential compensation based on the user's location.
+It fetches disaster data from external sources and uses cryptographic methods for secure responses.

 ### Endpoints

-- **`GET /disaster` (getDisaster)**: This endpoint is the core of the API, designed to determine if a user, identified by their IP address and session ID, is in a region affected by a disaster.
-Upon receiving a request, the API fetches disaster information from an external source, checks if the disaster level matches predefined criteria, and if so, proceeds to create a response including a digital signature.
+- **`GET /disaster`**: Determines if a user is in a disaster-affected region using their IP and session ID.
+It fetches external disaster data, verifies against set criteria, and returns a digitally-signed response.

-### Core Service Functions
+### Core Functions

-- **`getDisaster`**: This function orchestrates the disaster checking process.
-It first retrieves the country code based on the user's IP address, then fetches disaster data from an external source (in this case, 'gdacs.org').
-If a disaster matching the specified criteria (like a particular alert level) is found in the user's country, the function prepares a response including the user's session ID, disaster ID, a random salt, and a compensation amount.
-This response is then signed using `signFields`.
+- **`getDisaster`**: Checks for disasters in the user's location, prepares a response with session and disaster details, and signs it for security.

-- **`getCountryCode`**: A helper function that fetches the user's country based on their IP address.
-This function is crucial in determining whether the user is located in a region affected by a disaster.
+- **`getCountryCode`**: Retrieves the user's country from their IP address.

-- **`signFields`**: This function is used to generate a digital signature for the response data.
-It takes the user session ID, disaster ID, compensation amount, and a salt value, and signs them using a private key.
-This signature ensures the authenticity and integrity of the response.
+- **`signFields`**: Generates a digital signature for the response, ensuring data integrity and authenticity.

 ## Phone API Overview

-The Phone API, built using NestJS, offers a simple yet secure way to handle phone number verification and authentication processes.
+The Phone API, created with NestJS, manages phone number verification and authentication.

 ### Endpoints

-- **`GET /verificationcode` (getVerificationCode)**: This endpoint initiates the phone number verification process.
-When a phone number is provided as a query parameter, the API generates a random challenge code (verification code) and temporarily stores it alongside the phone number.
-The challenge code is typically sent to the user's phone via SMS (not implemented in the current script).
-The response includes the generated challenge code for further processing.
+- **`GET /verificationcode`**: Initiates phone verification by generating and storing a challenge code for a given phone number.

-- **`GET /verifycode` (verifyCode)**: This endpoint is used for verifying the challenge code received by the user.
-It requires the phone number, the verification code received by the user, and a user session ID as query parameters.
-The API checks if the provided verification code matches the one stored for the given phone number.
-If the match is successful, the API proceeds to generate a digital signature using the `signFields` method in `AppService`, which includes the user session ID, phone number, and a randomly generated salt.
-The final response includes these fields along with the generated signature.
+- **`GET /verifycode`**: Verifies the received challenge code against the stored one, and generates a signed response for successful matches.

-### Core Service Functions
+### Core Functions

-- **`getVerificationCode`**: Generates and stores a challenge code for a given phone number and returns this code.
+- **`getVerificationCode`**: Generates a verification code for a phone number.

-- **`verifyCode`**: Validates the provided verification code against the stored one.
-On success, it generates a response including a digital signature for the session.
+- **`verifyCode`**: Checks the verification code and returns a signed response upon successful validation.

-- **`signFields`**: This function, used within `verifyCode`, generates a digital signature based on the user's session ID, phone number, and a salt value.
-It leverages the Mina Signer client for cryptographic operations.
+- **`signFields`**: Creates a digital signature using the user's session data and Mina Signer client.